Legitimate Super Bowl Betting Sites

 Because the state-by-state legalization of sports betting has been a slow process, domestic options have limited availability and only account for a tiny slice of the action on the big game.
 In fact, approximately 98% of all Super Bowl bets are placed at legitimate football betting sites located outside the United States.

-For our money, Bovada comes out on top as the clear choice for which sportsbook is the best legit betting site for the Super Bowl.
-The Bodog company—one of the most respected and well-known gambling brands in the world—created Bovada over a decade ago to give U.S. bettors a safe and trustworthy online alternative to the back alley bookies running rampant stateside.
+For our money, Bovada comes out on top as the clear choice for which sportsbook is the best legit betting site for Super Bowl 57.
+The company—one of the most respected and well-known gambling brands in the world— was created over a decade ago to give U.S. bettors a safe and trustworthy online alternative to the back alley bookies running rampant stateside.

 Since launching in 2011, Bovada has prided itself on having the fastest payouts in the industry, expanding transaction options to include Bitcoin and other cryptocurrencies, creating a clean user interface that features live in-play betting as well as a mobile app, and offering a smorgasbord of odds, betting lines, and props bets for the Super Bowl.

-Where Can I Place A Bet On The Super Bowl?
+Where Can I Place A Bet On Super Bowl LVII?

 Trying to find a place to take your bet on the Super Bowl is a risky venture in the digital world.
 Not receiving a payout after winning a wager, no response when contacting the site via emails or phone calls, and even having a virus spread to your smartphone or computer are some of the most common fears associated with deplorable online and mobile sportsbooks.

-Fortunately, none of the Super Bowl betting sites listed above have downsides even remotely close to what was previously mentioned.
+Fortunately, none of the Super Bowl betting sites listed above are legitimate and reputable and produce timely and accurate payouts.
 Each one conducts honest business, and below, we’ll dive into how we determine if a sportsbook is legit or not.

 How To Know If A Super Bowl Betting Site Is Legit